Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Low-energy models near the -point

 In the absence of the spin-orbit coupling, the lowest conduction and highest valence bands are degenerate at two points located at the $x$-axis perpendicular to the mirror plane.
 We label these two Dirac points as $K_\xi$, with the valley index $\xi=\pm1$.
 The effective four-band Hamiltonian describing electronic states near each of such Dirac points is obtained by adding the spin-orbital coupling Hamiltonian~\eqref{H_SO_2} to Hamiltonian~\eqref{H_kp_2}, and expanding in $\bm k$ near a Dirac point.
 It follows from Eqs.~\eqref{H_kp_2} and~\eqref{H_SO_2} that close to either of $K_{\pm}$, the low-energy Hamiltonian, written in the basis of the conduction and valence bands making up the Dirac cone, is given by

 where Pauli matrices $\tau$ act in the space of the conduction and valence bands, $v_x$ and $v_y$ are the Fermi velocity along $x$ and $y$ directions respectively, $\Delta_{so}$ is the spin-orbit coupling strength, and $u$ describes band tilting.
 The unit vector $\bm{{d_s}}$ points along $\bm V_s$ of Eq.~\eqref{H_SO_2}, while the spin-orbit coupling parameter $\Delta_{so}$ is given by the magnitude of $\bm V_s$.
+Each band that the Hamiltonian describes is doubly degenerate at every $\bm k$-point, as appropriate for a system with both time-reversal and inversion symmetries.
+The corresponding tilted Dirac dispersions are shown in the inset of Fig.~\ref{dis} in the Appendix.